solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 If this instruction is added then even if the dapp does not check the application fees the payer ends up paying.
 If the payer does not have enough balance the transaction fails with error `InsufficientFunds`.
+This instruction is decoded in the `calculate_fee` method of `bank.rs` where other fees are calculated and the sum of the fees on all the accounts are deducted from the payer.
+The resulting map for (Accounts -> Fees) are passed into invoke context and execution results.
+If the transaction is successfully executed then rebates are returned to the payer and the remaining fees are transferred to respective accounts if the transaction fails to execute then the fees are transferred to respective accounts without any rebates, this will happen in `filter_program_errors_and_collect_fee` stage in `bank.rs`.

 It requires:

 Accounts :

 * List of accounts that need an application fees.

 Argument : Corresponding list of application fees for each account in `Accounts`.